P01 Program Project: 4 Country Smoking and Vaping Survey (2016-2021)

 Project 3: Vaporised Nicotine Product Initiation Among Youth in the US, Canada, and England: Methods to Predict Uptake and Policy Efficacy

 Project 5: Modelling Industry Behaviour and the Use of Vaporised Nicotine Products on Population Health

-The goal of this Program Project is to extend the work of the International Tobacco Control Policy Evaluation (ITC) Project and to characterize the effectiveness of current and potential future policies to regulate NVPs.
-This research is premised on the belief that to thoroughly assess policies regulating NVPs it is essential to do so at both the population level and at the individual-level under controlled experimental conditions.
-The multi-method approach is carried out in three countries: the United States (US), England, and Canada, selected because each have similar smoking rates and histories of cigarette product regulations, but divergent policies regulating NVPs.
+This Program Project builds upon the longstanding International Tobacco Control Policy Evaluation Project (ITC Project) which has used cross-country comparisons and a common mediation model to evaluate the behavioral impacts of national level tobacco control policies implemented as part of the World Health Organization Framework Convention on Tobacco Control.
+The overarching research paradigm is founded on the premise that to thoroughly assess policies to regulate NVPs it is essential to do so at the population level in the real world and at the individual-level under controlled experimental conditions.
+Our research addresses this need by examining the use and evolution of NVP marketplace in the United States, England, and Canada.
+These three countries were selected because of similar smoking rates and similar histories of cigarette product regulations but divergent policies regulating NVPs.

 This set of five inter-related studies and two core services addresses three overall aims:

 - To provide a more thorough understanding of how the policy environment influences uptake of and transitions from smoked tobacco to NVPs.
 The research team implements naturalistic studies of broadly representative adult and adolescent samples (Projects 1 & 3) and surveillance of the vaporized nicotine market (Project 2) to allow between country and within-country policy effects to be studied and combining these data with data from experimental studies testing how theoretical policy options might affect the demand for NVPs in non-smoking youth (Project 3) and adult smokers (Project 4);